 Financial analysis and construction planning was completed by PADECO, an international development consulting company.
 It was responsible for disposal of dredged material planning, demand forecasting, and economic / financial analysis, as well as road management and operations planning, and planning of HIV / AIDS prevention measures.

 The estimated total investment for the project is $1.2bn, which is being funded by Japanese Official Development Assistance (ODA) loans and a JV of Japanese and Vietnamese companies.

 In November 2011, the first loan agreement for the project was signed between the Vietnam Government and JICA for a total of CNY11.92bn (approximately $120m).
 The second agreement was signed in March 2014 for a total of CNY37.95bn (approximately $308m).

 Approximately $900m will be invested in Component A and $321m in Component B by the Saigon Newport Corporation and Japanese investors.

 Background and purpose of Haiphong Gateway port project

 A number of foreign companies are located along the coastal line connecting Hai Phong and Hanoi.
-Hai Phong Port and Cai Lan Port are the major ports currently supporting the enterprises' commercial activities.
+Hai Phong and Cai Lan are the major ports currently supporting the enterprises’ commercial activities.

 The two ports were recently upgraded to meet increasing transportation requirements.
-The total container throughput at both the ports will remain at 40 million tonnes.
-The estimated demand for containerised cargo in the region will be 42 million tonnes in 2015, and is expected to reach 59 million tonnes by 2020.
+The total container throughput at both ports will remain at 40 million tonnes.
+The estimated demand for containerised cargo in the region is expected to reach 59 million tonnes by 2020.

 International sea transport markets have been experiencing an increase in orders for large-container vessels.
-The northern region of Vietnam, one of the key international distribution centres, requires infrastructure to accommodate large container vessels.
+As one of the key international distribution centres, the northern region of Vietnam requires infrastructure to accommodate large container vessels.